 nonstick cooking spray

 - Heat the oil in a nonstick skillet over medium-high heat.
-When hot, add the celery, onions, orange peel, and dried cranberries, and stir-fry for about four minutes.
+When hot, add the celery, onions, orange peel, dried cranberries, thyme, and stir-fry for about four minutes.
 Add the wild rice, and stir until combined.

 - Coat casserole dish with nonstick cooking spray.
 Then add the rice mixture to the dish, and bake uncovered at 350-degrees for 40 minutes.
 Note: You can stuff the raw Cornish hens with the rice mixture, and then bake at 350-degrees for two hours.